 In the vast majority of cases, placing the data collection system in the vehicle will not affect the operating or handling characteristics of the vehicle.
 In some rare cases, the electromagnetic signals generated by the data collection system may cause interference with the vehicle's radio, keyless entry key fob, or other electronic components or sensors, such as the tire pressure monitoring system.
-If this happens in your vehicle, CUBRC will use engineering countermeasures to attempt to minimize the interference to an unnoticeable level.
-If you experience persistent tire pressure monitoring system problems, you will be asked to leave the study, while for other problems, you will be given the option to continue participation with the problem unresolved or to leave the study.
-If you like, CUBRC personnel can provide information on our latest experience (a rough likelihood) of this problem occurring with your vehicle's particular make, model, year, and equipment package.
+If this happens in your child's vehicle, CUBRC will use engineering countermeasures to attempt to minimize the interference to an unnoticeable level.
+If your child experiences persistent tire pressure monitoring system problems, your child will be asked to leave the study, while for other problems, your child will be given the option to continue participation with the problem unresolved or to leave the study.
+If your child likes, CUBRC personnel can provide information on our latest experience (a rough likelihood) of this problem occurring with your child's particular vehicle make, model, year, and equipment package.